wix-incubator/playable/docs/index.md

 </script>
 ```

+Or you can play with demo here: [https://jsfiddle.net/bodia/to0r65f4/](https://jsfiddle.net/bodia/to0r65f4/)

 The video player supports the following video formats: `MP4`, `WebM`, `HLS`, `DASH` manifest.
 Read more about [Video Source](/video-source).

 ## How to use